sticks-stuff/ssbu-stream-automation/README.md

 - Hide TSH overlay when the number of human players is not 2
 - Loads set in TSH based in-game tags
 - Auto flips the player positions in TSH to align them with the game
+- Changes player colour of TSH overlay based on port
 - Automatically updates the score in TSH on game end
 - Dumps timestamps of sets to file